Obama takes a cultural tour of an ancient city before returning to Washington

 Jordan has 460,000 Syrian refugees with more coming, King Abdullah says

-U.S. President Barack Obama wraps up his trip to the Middle East on Saturday with a walking tour of the ancient city of Petra in Jordan.
+U.S. President Barack Obama wrapped up his trip to the Middle East on Saturday with a walking tour of the ancient city of Petra in Jordan.

 The city’s breathtaking architecture features buildings partly carved into stone cliffs and combines eastern culture with ancient Greek constructions.
 It is a UNESCO world heritage site.

-Shortly after a stroll through arid the landscape renowned for its colorful interplay of light and shadow, the president will return to Washington, DC.
+Soon after his stroll through the arid landscape, renowned for its colorful interplay of light and shadow, the president headed back to Washington, where he arrived Saturday night.

 Just before departing for Jordan on Friday, Obama scored a diplomatic coup when Prime Minister Benjamin Netanyahu apologized to Turkey for a 2010 commando raid that killed nine activists on a Turkish vessel in a Gaza-bound flotilla.